jenkinsci/dependency-check-plugin/README.md

 Components with Known Vulnerabilities.
 This plug-in can independently execute a Dependency-Check analysis and visualize results.

-## Seeking New Maintainer
-Due to time constraints, other commitments, and the values of the Jenkins project not aligning to my own, I am seeking a new maintainer.
-Create a ticket on https://issues.jenkins-ci.org/ if interested and/or follow guidance in https://www.jenkins.io/doc/developer/plugin-governance/adopt-a-plugin/ if you're interested in becoming the maintainer of the plugin.

 ## Usage
 The plugin has three main components: a globally defined tool configuration, a builder, and a publisher.